DonCharest/kanbanBoardApp/README.md

 The Kanban cards are draggable and sortable, and may be placed in any order, in any of the four work stage columns.

+Upon running the application for the first time, `Data-Data` will will loaded and rendered on the Kanban board.
+The Demo-Data includes `Card, Member and Epic samples`.
+Once any change is made, the Demo-data, along with any changes, will be saved into local storage.
+The Demo-Data may be deleted from the project at any time.

 ### Creating a new card

 New Cards are added to the board by selecting the `circular, green plus button`, located at the top of the To Do column.